Giles Long MBE, inventor of LEXI

 While still swimming he worked briefly for BBC Radio 1 on the Mark & Lard Show, BBC 5Live and BBC Radio Manchester.

-Away from television he is also a successful motivational and inspirational speaker having worked with over four-hundred companies and organisations from all over the globe.
+Away from television he is also a successful motivational and inspirational speaker having worked with hundreds of companies and organisations from all over the globe.